 Backyard Chickens – 8 Lessons Learned

 I have had backyard chickens for several years now in my tiny, urban backyard.
-I currently have three little cutiepie girls who free range everyday and live in their little green-roof coop at night.
-(You can watch the TV episode featuring my backyard & chickens HERE)
+My little cutie-pie girls free range everyday and live in their little green-roof coop at night.

 But I have learned other things too.
 Surprising things!